George Luke Smith

-George Luke Smith (December 11, 1837 – July 9, 1884) was from 1873 to 1875 a U.S. Representative for Louisiana's 4th congressional district, which encompasses the state's third largest city, Shreveport, Louisiana.
+George Luke Smith (December 11, 1837 – July 9, 1884) was a 19th-Century American businessman who served one-term as a U.S. Representative for Louisiana's 4th congressional district from 1873 to 1875.
+The district at the time was anchored by the state's third largest city, Shreveport.
+Before moving to Louisiana, he had previously served in the Union Army during the Civil War.

+Early life and education

 Born in New Boston in Hillsborough County in southern New Hampshire, Smith completed preparatory studies and attended Union College in Schenectady, New York.